 String splitting and list splitting are popular programming tasks in Python and other computer languages.
 Sometimes we must divide our data in unusual ways, but more often than not, we must divide it into even parts.

-That is for how to split a list in python.
 Please let me know if you have any suggestions or comments related to the above information or if you got any more methods to do so, we will be happy to include them in our post.

 Please follow us on Facebook and Twitter.
 We will be soon coming with Free Courses on Python on all the topics such as Beginner, Intermediate, and Advance.
 Keep following us for further updates.
 Also, signup for the below newsletter to keep posted once we launch the courses.